 Instead: During breaks bring home to see your loved ones… bring the clothes home that are going out of season and bring back up the next season!
 This way, you have a whole new wardrobe each time!

 - Appliances – I really, really wanted to bring my TV to my dorm room.
 My sister, luckily, talked me out of it.
 Honestly y’all… the amount of time you actually have to watch TV is slim.
 Oh, and did I mention how much cable costs in the dorm room?
 Save your money and buy a Netflix subscription.
+Trust me, you’re not gonna be able to afford cable when you’re a student.
+I do some small tasks online that earn me a little bit of cash whilst at college which really help me financially.
 You will still be able to watch all your favorite shows or movies straight from your laptop!
 This also goes for a DVD player and any other small appliances!
 Leave that stuff at home and keep it simple!
 Netflix and Chill, girl!

 Instead: Save your money and buy a Netflix subscription.
 You will still be able to watch all your favorite shows or movies on your laptop.
 I had so many snuggly nights with my roomie watching DVD’s on our laptop together.